10+ Ways to Save Money on Homeowners Insurance

 Home Security Systems, Dead Bolt Locks, Smoke Alarms, and Gated Community Discounts

 Not sure much of an explanation is needed here.
-Just make sure to ask your agent or insurer if they have duly noted your participation in any of the above and credited any of the discounts to your premium.
+Just make sure to ask your agent or insurer if they have duly noted your participation in any of the above home security features and credited any of the discounts to your premium.

 Yes, there are insurance companies that offer (sometimes large) discounts to clients who do not have any smokers living in their home.
 All the stories you hear about people falling asleep with cigarettes and burning down the house are true.

 Note: You will not qualify for the discount by pointing out that you “don’t smoke inside.”

 Seniors tend to have more equity in their homes and actually reside at home more often.
 Both facts statistically demonstrate a lower propensity for insurance claims by frequency and severity.
 You can’t argue with the numbers people.